 To help panels to ensure that no conditions are published that should not be, the conditions in the library are divided into public and confidential conditions.

-Make sure the obligation to comply is on the nurse or midwife:
+Make sure the obligation to comply is on the nurse, midwife or nursing associate:

-Conditions should always put the obligation on the nurse or midwife, not an employer or third party.
+Conditions should always put the obligation on the nurse, midwife or nursing associate, not an employer or third party.

 For example instead of saying